HydroModPy/HydroModPy/docs/readthedocs/source/user_guide/workflows/testbed.rst

 evaluate discretization choices without running a flow solver.
 A flow testbed delegates to ordinary generated ``workflow = "simulation"`` children, but the testbed itself only expands variants and gathers evidence.

+The implementation lives near the analysis workflows in ``hydromodpy/analysis/testbed/``.
+The package README documents the internal contract for maintainers; this page documents the user-facing behavior.

 What This Workflow Is
 ---------------------